The Legal Requirements Around Japanese Knotweed

 Requirements of the ASBO

 As ASBOs are typically restrictive by nature, you will likely be required to stop the spread of Japanese knotweed.
-There will typically be measures you need to take to ensure this, including making reasonable attempts to eradicate the Japanese knotweed from your property and the properties of those it has spread to.
+There will typically be measures you need to take to ensure this, including making reasonable attempts to remove the Japanese knotweed from your property and the properties of those it has spread to.

 Requirements may also include ensuring all reasonable measures are taken to stop the problem from recurring.
 The ASBO itself will detail the exact nature of the problem, the restrictions and requirements expected, and the timeframes by which you must act.